California Expands Protections for Employee Whistleblowers

 Employers that have employees in California should carefully update their policies to reflect the changes of SB 496.
 This includes alerting managers and supervisors about the extended scope of the new retaliation provisions and providing these employees with appropriate training, given that their conduct in handling internal whistleblower complaints could now be at issue in litigation.
 Employers should also review their compliance procedures to make sure they are comfortable with their designation of persons who are authorized to investigate whistleblower complaints, given the scrutiny the amendments will place on these persons’ conduct in handling internal complaints.

 Margaret (Meg) Campbell is a shareholder in the Atlanta office and has practiced employment, litigation, and labor law at Ogletree since 1981.
 Meg graduated from Goucher College and Washington and Lee University School of Law, where she was a member of the Law Review and of the Jessup International Moot Court team and a Burks Scholar.
 An all-around labor and employment lawyer, Meg is particularly recognized for her expertise and experience in complex class and collective action litigation,...

 Jesse Ferrantella is an associate in the San Diego office of Ogletree Deakins.
-He represents employers in all aspects of employment law, including wage-and-hour matters, employment discrimination, retaliation, harassment, and claims brought under California’s Private Attorneys General Act.
-His practice includes an emphasis on class and collective actions.Jesse’s practice involves all aspects of litigation in state and federal court, including presenting argument on motions, preparing...
+He represents employers in all aspects of employment law, including wage-and-hour law, employment discrimination, retaliation, harassment, and claims brought under California’s Private Attorneys General Act.
+His practice includes a strong emphasis on defending employers in class and representative actions.Jesse’s practice involves all aspects of litigation in state and federal court, including presenting...